Skip to content

 4. Each commit should be atomic and self-contained.

 6. Refrain from force-pushes after a reviewer has started reviewing your changes.
+The only exception is for new contributors when a reviewer has explicitly asked you to rebase your branch or modify commit messages.

 Use git log and search for related commits to understand the commit message format.